pairshaped/curlingio-docs/src/pages/privacy.md

 **How do I withdraw my consent?**

-If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at support@curling.io or mailing us at: 2508941 Ontario Inc. 34 Stanley St., Ayr, ON, N0B 1E0, Canada
+If after you opt-in, you change your mind, you may withdraw your consent for us to contact you, for the continued collection, use or disclosure of your information, at anytime, by contacting us at support@curling.io or mailing us at: 2508941 Ontario Inc. 69 Prince Philip Blvd., Ayr, ON, N0B 1E0, Canada

 ## Section 3 - Disclosure